jrudio/plex-pin/README.md

 I will create a repository for a Meteor package.

-#v0.04
+#v0.0.5
+checkPin() requestId is optional

+#v0.0.4
-Cleaned up and combined some functions.
+Cleaned up and combined some functions

 ## Installation